7 Ways To Use Your Competitors For SEO Advantage

 4. Brand differentiation

 When you engage in an SEO strategy, you publish lots of content, optimize your website, and engage with customers on social media frequently.
 All of this is publicly accessible, telling information about a company.
-You can monitor all these areas to learn more about your competitors’ brands; you can learn their target audience, their target niches, and their principle strategies in the digital sphere.
+You can monitor all these areas to learn more about your competitors’ brands; you can learn their target audience, their target niches, and their principal strategies in the digital sphere.
 From there, you can find new ways to differentiate your own brand, making you a more unique and more attractive competitor for your shared audience.

 5. Weaknesses to improve